nteract/docs-old/commutable/index.md

 $ npm install commutable
 ```

+## Importing commutable package

-Once we've installed it, we can open up our Node REPL and start to interact
+Once we've installed commutable, we can open up our Node REPL and start to interact
 with its functions.
 Let's start by importing the commutable package into our
 context.

 ```
 > const commutable = require("commutable");
 ```

+## Creating an empty notebook

 Now that we have imported the commutable package, we can create our first
 empty notebook.